 For domestic use, we recommend to oil wooden flooring every 2 years, you may want to do this sooner depending on how much your flooring is used.

 This also adds an additional layer of protection from daily foot traffic or day-to-day mishaps that may damage your floor.

-If you’re buying a range of flooring that comes oiled, we recommend oiling the floor again once it has been laid.
+If you’re buying a range of flooring that comes oiled, whilst it is optional, we recommend oiling the floor again once it has been laid.

 This is because your flooring could have been stored for a number of months, and maybe a little dry.
 Re-staining your new flooring tops up the slight moisture that is needed.
 By doing this, you can also add more colour to the finish and increase its durability.